manasmgkar/ND-Money/README.md

 A special acknowledgement to **Microsoft's `bank_note_net` repository**.

-We utilized their research on currency detection to inform our offline capabilities.
-Specifically, we fused concepts from their **encoder-decoder model architecture** to train our own lightweight, mobile-optimized models.
+I utilized their research on currency detection to inform our offline capabilities.
+Specifically, i fused concepts from their **encoder-decoder model architecture** to train my own lightweight, mobile-optimized models.
 This allows ND Money to perform accurate bounding-box detection and denomination classification directly on the device, ensuring accessibility even in low-connectivity environments.

 ---